 These partners met to discuss the key healthcare challenges in their regions and how to solve them while creating value for the ecosystem.
 With that shared value in mind, they discussed the roadmap of existing or new solutions that could be implemented within the right context.

 The partners agreed on the scope, KPIs, shared value, and milestones they wanted to achieve.
 After that, they created a contract to demonstrate commitment to launch their one-year pilot project.
 In Chile, the pilot focused on improving interoperability and efficiencies between institutions.

-The road less travelled leads to true impact
+The road less travelled leads to new approaches

 Innovating in this way, focusing on local partnerships, takes time.
 With the Movement’s launch in Latin America, we learned that it is crucial to adapt its approach to each region’s priorities at the country level.